 - It uses lots of egg yolks.

+These three prerequisites don’t sit well with me.
 In my constant tinkering I believe I have found a wonderful way to make Key Lime Pie, taking some poetic license in the name of nutritional correctness, using regular limes, coconut milk, tapioca, and no eggs.
 I am sharing.
 It doesn’t hurt that it can very easily be made Gluten-Free, and that it is naturally Vegan.
 Feedback please!

 Now that coconut oil is increasingly available at a reasonable price, at health food stores, online, and at price clubs, I am experimenting baking with it, with wonderful results.

-I am instructing you to use a 12 inch pie plate, but you can also make the recipe using 2 9-inch plates.
+I am instructing you to use a 12-inch pie plate, but you can also make the recipe using 2 9-inch plates.

-Too lazy to press the crust up the sides of the plate?
+Can’t be bothered to press the crust up the sides of the plate?
 Do it the lazy way, as I do, and press it all firmly in the bottom.

 - 2 5-ounce packages plain graham crackers (gluten-free OK too)

 1/2 cup natural coconut oil or margarine spread (health-food stores)